Developing New Surfactant Chemistry for Breaking Emulsions in Heavy Oil

 A list of the initial chemistries and their physical properties is shown in Table 1.

 To establish information regarding the equilibrium adsorption of the demulsifier materials at the oil/water interface, the IFT (mN/m) was measured over time (sec) for the demulsifiers.
-Fig. 1 and Fig. 3 show the IFT analysis for the demulsifiers listed in Table 1.
+Figs. 1 and 2 show the IFT analysis for the demulsifiers listed in Table 1.
 The graphs show that the steeper the gradient, the faster acting the demulsifier, and the lower the equilibrium IFT, the more effective the demulsifier.

 The results show that an increased surfactant adsorption time results in a reduction in the value of the IFT.
 This also leads to an increase in the value of the interfacial elastic modulus.
 The demulsifiers were then further evaluated in the Turbiscan instrument, in some crude oils with a range of API gravities and water cuts.
 Three heavy crude oils with different gravities and basic sediment and water (BS&W) levels were used for screening the demulsifiers and the details.
 The crude oils are given in Table 2.